lexicHQ/docs/how-to-entities.md

 In the above example, we have defined a custom entity `food` to extract a specific word from an utterance.
 Often, there are cases where we want to wrap that around a custom logic:

-Inside a code block, we can reference an entity using `context.nlp.entities.` Below is an example, how to do process entities using code block:
+Inside a code block, we can reference an entity using `context.nlp.entities.` Below is an example, how to process entities using code block:

 ```javascript
 import Ext from 'bot-extension';